johnallsup/audio_static_image_video_generator_1/README.md

 takes time, even for a static image, and rendering also takes time, much longer than is necessary using this method.

+This is very much a quick hack to scratch an itch, and not a professionally polished application.
+In part it was an exercise in taking something I had a `bash` script for, and ask Gemini to write a better version in Python with an optional GUI.

 ## Temporary Files
 Since naturally it is necessary to be able to write to the target directory, we create temporary files there, and then clean them up afterwards.